F-Quasimo/CV_lib_Cmake_framework/README.md

 a basic opencv environment with static(or dynamic) link library support. a ncnn framework deep-learning model deployment demo.
 I will create a dancing teaching game in the end.
 This base demo is easy to turn to other application.

 # How to use
+## Notice before start

+P.S:
+1. Building opencv may take some time ..
+2. Anaconda may cause some conflict. please disable anaconda by:
+> conda deactivate </br>
+> mv \~/anaconda3/lib \~/anaconda3/lib_bck
+3. compile and test pass on ubuntu(both Intel and AMD is ok) \ raspberry pi 4B .

 ### Step 1:(for opencv)
 step 1.1
 >sudo apt install build-essential cmake git pkg-config libgtk-3-dev